 Our cruise took us from Seahouses, a town around 30 minutes from Beal, over to the Islands.

-We firstly, got to see an close up view of some of the islands and then we docked up and had a quick tour of the main Farne Islands for around 40 minutes.
+First, we got to see a close-up view of some of the islands and then we docked up and had a quick tour of the main Farne Islands for around 40 minutes.

 A good thing to note is that on the Farne Islands the birds have pretty much taken over!
 So, some islands will be shut off throughout the year for mating season.